“Whether you think you can, or you think you can’t—you’re right.”

 For this reason, she recommended her clients memorize the following message—Whatever happens, I’ll handle it.

-Since I am a person of faith, I find it helpful to put a spiritual twist on it—believing that God will help me get through any situation, no matter how bad.
-The Bible uses the words “do not fear” hundreds of times, so I find it really helpful to memorize these verses.
+Since I value spiritual tools as well as psychological, I find it helpful to put a spiritual twist on it—believing that God will help me get through any situation, no matter how bad.
+The Bible uses the words “do not fear” hundreds of times, so I find it really helpful to memorize these scriptures as mantras.

 Turn information into action